tanaka51/test-quiz-master/README.md

 1. Create a fork of this repository on your own personal Github account.

-2. Download your fork, start rails server, and being making your changes.
+2. Download your fork, start rails server, and begin making your changes.

 3. When you are finished, create a pull request to merge into Quipper's version, and then send us an email to let us know you're ready for review.